 (3) Other reasons-with full explanation.

-The Supervisory Primary Examiner may give the complete file with form PO-447 attached, to his transfer clerk for forwarding by regular messenger service, or he may obtain the docket register card from the clerk and hand carry the entire file to the other Group Art Unit.
+The supervisory primary examiner may give the complete file with form PO-447 attached, to his transfer clerk for forwarding by regular messenger service, or he may obtain the docket record card from the clerk and hand carry the entire file to the other group art unit.
+The group clerk retains part PO-447(d) of form PO-447.

-If the receiving Examiner agrees to accept the application, he initials the form PO-447 and the face of the file wrapper.
-The transfer is effected by the clerk in the Group which accepts the application by transfer.
-Application Branch is notified by PO-447(a) and the forwarding Group is notified by PO-447(e).

-If the other Examiner does NOT agree to accept the application within one week of receipt, he indicates his reasons and adds his initials on the form PO-447 in any available space.
-Where acceptance of an application is refused by the second Group within one week of receipt in the second Group, it may be submitted to the Documentation Division associated with the forwarding Group for decision.
-If an application is not refused within the time limit, the second Group must keep and examine the application.
+If the receiving examiner agrees to accept the application, he classifies and assigns the case and initials the form PO-447 and the face of the file wrapper.
+The transfer is effected by the clerk in the group which accepts the application by transfer.
+Application Division is notified by PO-447(a) and the forwarding group is notified by PO-447(e).
+If the other examiner does NOT agree to accept the application within one week of receipt, he indicates his reasons and adds his initials on the form PO-447 in any available space.
+Where acceptance of an application is refused by the second group within one week of receipt in the second group, it may be submitted to the documentation division associated with the forwarding group for decision.
+If an application is not refused within the time limit, the second group must keep and examine the application.
+Failure to fill in the date on the form by either the transmitting examiner or the receiving examiner may result in the assignment of the application to his art unit.

-Transfer inquiry after expiration of the time period may be made by hand carrying the application directly to the second Group for possible acceptance.
-If it is accepted, the transfer is effected, but if it is refused, the original Group must keep and examine the application.

-Transfer of amended applications (any application having a response to an action by the Patent Office) may be requested by using the regular messenger service, if transfer is initiated within two weeks from the Group receipt date of the response.
+Transfer inquiry after expiration of the time period may be made by hand carrying the application directly to the second group for possible acceptance.
+If it is accepted, the transfer is effected, but if it is refused, the original group must keep and examine the application.
+Transfer of amended applications (any application having a response to an action by the Patent Office) may be requested by using the regular messenger service, if transfer is initiated within two weeks from the group receipt date of the response.
 The procedure for requesting transfer of such an amended application is similar to the procedure for requesting transfer of a new case.
-The time limit for initiating transfer of an amended application is two weeks from the Group receipt date of the response.
-The procedure for hand carrying an amended application is also similar; if accepted after the two week period, the transfer may be effected, but if refused the case remains in the initiating Group.
+The time limit for initiating transfer of an amended application is two weeks from the group receipt date of the response.
+The procedure for hand carrying an amended application is also similar; if accepted after the two week period, the transfer may be effected, but if refused the case remains in the initiating group.
 The time limit for refusing the transfer of an amended case is one week, as for new applications.
 The question or need for a restriction requirement does not enter into the determination of transfer.